thmsgbrt/react-simple-pull-to-refresh/README.md

 A Simple Pull-To-Refresh Component for React Application with 0 dependency.
 Works for Mobile and Desktop.

+## Contributing

+⚠️ I don't have much time to take care of the issues at the moment, and not using the package on any of my project.

+🙏 Any help and contribution is greatly appreciated.

 ## Demo

 [Click here 👍](https://thmsgbrt.github.io/react-simple-pull-to-refresh)